sithart/short_notes_on_machine_learning/content/docker/command_line/stop_a_container.md

 draft: false
 ---

+Don't use `docker kill`.
+It forces the process to stop without giving it a chance to do clean-up in the system.
+Instead use `docker stop`.

 ## Run Container

 Create and start (`docker run`) a detached (`--detach`) Docker container called secret-project (`--name secret-project`) based on the Docker image `python:3.8-slim`.